Career Resources

 Professional Development Program

 Professional Development Program (PDP) classes meet every Friday morning during the first semester.
 We have built time into the academic calendar with no other course conflicts so that every student is able to dedicate time each week to creating and executing a personalized career search program while here at Fletcher.
 The Professional Development Program takes a holistic approach to career management and introduces students to a portfolio of essential professional skills.
-The interactive course is taught by a combination of Office of Career Services staff, alumni and outside speakers.
+The interactive course is taught by a combination of Office of Career Services staff and outside speakers.
+We provide detailed instruction on specific aspects of job searching, including resume and cover letter writing, networking, and professional communication, while staying focused on the bigger picture of the fluid and ongoing process that is career management.
+The goal is to supply you with the insights, recommendations, and best practices that you can use to ensure you are on the right track with the various steps in your job searching, the job application process, and your continuing career path.

 Professional Development Guides

-The Office of Career Services has developed guides that correspond to each of the PDP sessions to help students with many of the complicated steps in the career search process.
-These guides offer additional background as well as useful tips and suggestions on the topic of each session to give students critical reference materials beyond the class discussions to which they can refer when the time comes to “exercise” that skill.
+The Office of Career Services has developed guides to help students with many of the complicated steps in the career search process.
+These guides offer additional background as well as useful tips and suggestions on various career related topics to give students critical reference materials beyond PDP to which they can refer when the time comes to “exercise” that skill.
 For example, the cover letter guide includes several (successful) examples of Fletcher students which include the actual job description, resume and cover letter used to apply for the position so that students can see how the resume and cover letter work together to best highlight the student’s experience and skills for a specific position.

 Individual Coaching